hashicorp/terraform-provider-aws/website/docs/r/appmesh_route.html.markdown

 * `virtual_node` - (Required) Virtual node to associate with the weighted target.
 Must be between 1 and 255 characters in length.
 * `weight` - (Required) Relative weight of the weighted target.
 An integer between 0 and 100.
+* `port` - (Optional) The port that will be targeted on the Virtual Node.
+Required if the Virtual Node has multiple listeners.

 The `header` object supports the following: